Cardinal-Cryptography/aleph-node/BUILD.md

 ```

 Version of the rust toolchain is specified by the [rust-toolchain][rust-toolchain] file within this repository.
 You can use [rustup][rustup] to install a specific
 version of rust, including its custom compilation targets.
-Using `rustup` it should set a proper toolchain automatically while
+Using `rustup`, it should set a proper toolchain automatically while
 you call `rustup show` within project's root directory.
 Naturally, we can try to use different versions of these dependencies,
 i.e. delivered by system's default package manager (we provide a short guide below).
 Notice, that the `nix` based process
 is not referencing any of the `gcc` compiler tools, where for example ubuntu's package `build-essential` already includes `gcc`.